Like you, I have low porosity hair. But I only wash it once a week.

 And the worst ones are silicone-based products.

 While it does a pretty good job, the layer it creates on top of your hair becomes sticky over time.
-Silicones layers then become resistant to shampoos.
+Silicone layers then become resistant to shampoos.
 They don’t wash out, therefore, blocking moisture from getting into your hair.

 Other similar substances are minerals in hard water.